09 Apr Indiegogo vs Kickstarter 2019/2020 – A Deeper Perspective (UPDATED)

 Choosing between Kickstarter and Indiegogo is like choosing between an Android and an iOS with the ultimate decision being made on factors like user preference, expectations & requirements.

-So, what is it going to be this year?
-An Android phone or an iOS phone?
+Indiegogo vs Kickstarter so, what is it going to be this year?
+An Android phone or iOS phone?
 Kickstarter or Indiegogo?
 While we can’t help you decide on the former, we can definitely help you choose between Kickstarter and Indiegogo

 Revisiting Kickstarter vs Indiegogo Key Similarities & Differences